andermoran/Ghosted-Jailed/README.txt

 What do I do if it didn't work?
 - Google the error codes Impactor is giving you and figure it out
+- If the app is not trusted than google that error.
+It's a simple fix

 Extra:
 - How?
 I did this by patching the Snapchat binary